1 - Getting Started

 3. Point the mouse at the side panel.
 It should open and show you menu items.
 We are interested in the last one — Security (with a key icon).

-5. On the right side of the interface you will see the Generate API token button.
-If you are using the mobile version of the site — in the lower right corner you will see a red plus button.
+2. On the right side of the interface you will see the Generate API token button.
 Press it.

-1. Follow this link and log in to the previously created account.
+1. Go to this link and log in to the previously created account.

-2. In the left menu look for API — the last item at the bottom.
+2. In the left menu, go to the API page - the last item at the very bottom.

-3. Click Generate New Token in Personal Access Tokens menu.
+3. Click Generate New Token in the Personal Access Tokens menu.

 4. Copy the token.